braze-inc/braze-docs/_docs/_hidden/private_betas/target_approvals.md

 # Target population approval

-> Using target population approval, you can set volume thresholds for campaigns and Canvases to require an additional approval for your messaging rules.
+> This page covers how to set up target population approvals for your messaging rules.
+Using target population approval, you can set volume thresholds for campaigns and Canvases to require additional approval for your messaging rules.
 This way, you can have an additional review when a larger audience is targeted in your messaging.

 {% alert important %}
 Target population approval is currently in early access.
 Contact your Braze account manager if you're interested in participating in the early access.